Creamy Almond Milk

 Almond milk is just so incredible when it's homemade - nothing like the watery, shelf-stable stuff you can buy from the supermarket!
 This version is perfectly sweet, creamy and additive-free.
 It's incredible in smoothies (like this one), to make your porridge with, in baking and even to drink on its own.
 I hope you love this as much as I do, it's one of my staples and I make a big bottle every week!

 If you're not yet entirely convinced to go dairy free, this plant-based milk might just change that.
-Many people are concerned that by going dairy free they are going to be lacking in calcium (which, by the way, almonds contain!) however this is not true at all.
-Recently, dairy milk has in fact been thought to be the single largest dietary cause of osteoporosis.
-Sound contradictory?
-To begin with, it seems fairly obvious that dairy milk is meant for calves, not for us (imagine if another animal drank human breast milk, it's crazy!)
-Our higher than ever rates of osteoporosis and our even higher consumption of dairy products are thought to be linked - many sources suggest that milk is highly acidic to the body and your body reacts by drawing upon calcium reserves in your bones to neutralise the acid.
-So by drinking dairy milk, are you actually stripping your bones of calcium rather than adding it?
-This almond milk is a delicious, nourishing alternative that will leave your body happy - and unlike dairy milk, almond milk is alkalising and rich in the beauty nutrient Vitamin E. Drink up!
+Our higher than ever rates of osteoporosis and our even higher consumption of dairy products are thought to be linked - you research that one for yourself.
+Either way, this almond milk is a delicious, nourishing alternative that will leave your body happy - and unlike dairy milk, almond milk is alkalising and rich in the beauty nutrient Vitamin E. Drink up!

 - 2/3 cup almonds, soaked in water overnight

 - 2 medjool dates, pitted (omit if you prefer your milk unsweetened)

 - Splash of vanilla extract or a pinch of vanilla powder